 - The mission of ASA Institute is to educate a diverse and qualified student population to become responsible professionals committed to lifelong learning by equipping them with a firm academic foundation and career-specific competencies.
 ASA offers high-quality degree and certificate programs that respond to the needs of students and employers in a global economy.
 ASA faculty and staff are dedicated to maintaining professionalism and institutional integrity in a student-centered environment.

-- The teacher population of 137 teachers has declined by 38% over five years.
+- The teacher population of 137 teachers has stayed relatively flat over five years.

 |ASA College||(NY) Community College Avg.|